 I quickly learned, however, that there was more to getting ready for baby than just preparing to change poopy diapers and getting excited to cuddle.

-If you’re currently expecting and aren’t sure what should be on your ‘checklist before baby,’ here are ten great suggestions that will help you feel prepared for the experience!
+If you’re currently expecting and aren’t sure what should be on your getting ready for baby checklist, we’ve got you COVERED, mama!

 1. Put Together a Birth Plan